 Additional Property Surcharge (Higher Rates for Additional Dwellings)

-Compare this to the standard £12,500 for a main residence.
+Compare this to the standard £15,000 for a sole main residence at the same price.
 The surcharge adds £25,000.
-Conveyancing solicitors must check whether the buyer already owns a property and whether the transaction involves a replacement of a main residence (which may qualify for a refund of the surcharge if the old property is sold within 36 months).
+Conveyancing solicitors must check whether the buyer already owns a property and whether the transaction is a replacement of a main residence, which may qualify for a refund of the surcharge if the old property is sold within 36 months.

 Non-Resident SDLT

 From 1 April 2021, a 2% surcharge applies to purchases of residential property in England and Northern Ireland by non-UK residents.
-This is on top of the standard rates and any additional property surcharge.
-For example, a non-resident buying a £500,000 main residence pays:
+This sits on top of the standard rates and any additional-dwelling surcharge, and it is charged on the entire purchase price rather than band by band.
+For example, a non-resident buying a £500,000 sole main residence pays:

 • Non-resident surcharge: 2% of £500,000 = £10,000

-If the same non-resident buys an additional property, the total surcharge is 7% (5% additional property + 2% non-resident).
-The combined surcharge applies to the entire purchase price, not just the bands.
-Conveyancing solicitors must verify residency status using HMRC's definition: a person is non-resident if they spent fewer than 183 days in the UK in the 12 months ending with the transaction date.
+If the same non-resident buyer is purchasing an additional dwelling, the combined surcharge is 7% (5% additional-dwelling plus 2% non-resident) on top of the standard bands.
+Conveyancing solicitors must verify residency status using HMRC's test: a person is non-resident for SDLT if they were present in the UK on fewer than 183 days in the 12 months ending with the effective date of the transaction.

-Non-resident SDLT applies to companies and trusts as well as individuals.
-If your firm acts for overseas clients, check whether the property is being purchased through a corporate structure, as different rules may apply.
+The non-resident surcharge can apply to companies and certain trusts as well as individuals.
+If your firm acts for overseas clients, check whether the property is being purchased through a corporate structure, because different rules may apply.

 Mixed-Use and Commercial Property SDLT

-SDLT rates differ for non-residential or mixed-use property (e.g., a shop with a flat above).
+SDLT rates differ for non-residential or mixed-use property (for example a shop with a flat above).
 The rates are:

 Purchase Price Band (£)SDLT Rate